kentleonardi09/Portofolio-Project-Part-1/Question 18/README.md

-# Question 18: Discover two hallucination cases when using a generative AI system.

-### Explanation:

-**a.
-Fabricated Government Documentation Link**
+# Question 18

+## Title
+Discover Two Hallucination Cases When Using a Generative AI System

+## Explanation

+a.
+Fake Government Document Link

-AI hallucination occurs when a generative AI system produces URLs for official documents that sound legitimate but are non-existent.
-For example, when asked for a direct PDF download of an "Official 2026 Australian Government Cyber Security Strategy," the AI generated a realistic-looking link following official `.gov.au` naming conventions.
-While the link appeared credible due to the domain structure, clicking it resulted in a "404 Not Found" error.
-This proves the AI fabricated a file path based on probability rather than verifying its live status.
+AI hallucination describes when generative AI systems create official-sounding URLs of real documents that do not exist.
+When asked, for example, to give a direct PDF download of an “Official 2026 Australian Government Cyber Security Strategy,” the A.I. produced a link that resembled the official . gov.au naming conventions.
+The link seemed credible based on the domain structure, but clicking it returned a “404 Not Found” error.
+This demonstrates the AI was likely to invent a path that made sense and guessed its live status.

-**b.
-Non-Existent Regional Policy Framework**
+b.
+Regional Policy Framework Nonexistent

-Another example of hallucination is when an AI generates a specific resource for a niche request, such as a "2026 Western Australia University Student Privacy & AI Ethics Framework."
-Upon verification via search engines, the specific document does not exist.
-Instead, the search results point to broader, older frameworks (like the 2024 AI Assurance Framework).
-This confirms the AI "invented" a more recent, student-specific title to appear helpful, which is a known AI behavior called sycophancy.
+Here’s another example of hallucination — when an AI creates some specific resource on a niche request, such as “2026 Western Australia University Student Privacy & AI Ethics Framework.”
+A search engine check indicates the document does not exist.
+Instead, search results point to more general, older frameworks (like the 2024 AI Assurance Framework).
+This verifies that the AI made up a newer, student-specific title to sound helpful, which is a known behaviour of AIs called sycophancy.

-### Proof
+### Proof of Discovery

 **Case A: 404 Error from Hallucinated Government Link**
 ![WhatsApp Image 2026-03-20 at 6 50 06 PM](https://github.com/user-attachments/assets/cc825928-fab8-42f3-b2f4-5baf6bf04514)